forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 * Graph Engine handles unique class names.
 If the source code has two distinctly different files that have classes with duplicate names, Graph Engine fails with an error message: `<example_class> is defined in multiple files`.
 In cases like these, provide --projectdir subpath to the source directory that has only one of the file names, and rerun Graph Engine with the subpath to the second file name.
 * Graph Engine doesn’t handle anonymous Apex script.
 Provide the class directory path as the `--projectdir` that doesn’t include any anonymous Apex script.
 * Graph Engine doesn’t handle namespace placeholders.
 Leave the namespace placeholder blank.
+* Graph Engine supports Apex property chains with a depth of 2 or fewer.
+For example, Graph Engine supports `Object.x.y` but not 'Object.x.y.z'.

 ### Reporting Errors